pubnub/chat-engine/README.md

 ## [Random Usernames](https://github.com/pubnub/chat-engine-random-username)

-A plugin that gives every use a random username combining a color and an animal.
+A plugin that gives every user a random username combining color and an animal.

 # Development